Sam Acho: Academic, leadership and service awards

 In college, Acho won numerous awards for academics, leadership and Service.
-He won the William V. Campbell Trophy, given annually to college football's top scholar-athlete, as well as the Wuerffel Trophy, college football's premier award for outstanding community service, He was one of eight winners of the NCAA Today’s Top VIII Award, which recognizes the premier student-athletes in all sports during an academic year and a member of the 2010 American Football Coaches Association (AFCA) Good Works Team.
+He won the William V. Campbell Trophy, given annually to college football's top scholar-athlete, as well as the Wuerffel Trophy, college football's premier award for outstanding community service, He was one of eight winners of the NCAA Today's Top VIII Award, which recognizes the premier student-athletes in all sports during an academic year and a member of the 2010 American Football Coaches Association (AFCA) Good Works Team.
 He was the 2010-11 Male Big 12 Sportsperson of the Year, recognizing his community service and he was a finalist for the Lott Trophy, which is an award focused on character.
-In his junior year he was a semifinalist for the Lott Trophy.
+In his junior year he was a semifinalist for the Lott Trophy and a finalist for the Wuerffel Trophy.
+He was an NFF scholar-athlete and won the 2010 ARA sportsmanship award.

 In addition to being a two-time Academic All-American, he was a three-time first-team Academic All-Big 12 selection and was Academic All-District three times in high school.

 During his senior year, the Sporting News named Acho one of the 20 smartest athletes in sports, a list that included two other college players and 17 professionals from the four major American sports.

 Acho was twice named Arthur Ashe Jr. Sports Scholar by Diverse: Issues In Higher Education.

 During his NFL rookie year, Bleacher Report rated Acho one of the 10 smartest players in the NFL.

-During his time with the Bears, he was the team’s nominee for the Walter Payton Man of the Year Award in 2016 and 2017.
+During his time with the Bears, he was the team's nominee for the Walter Payton Man of the Year Award in 2016 and 2017.

 Acho is included in a 2016 AOL article, "Six NFL Players with Genius IQ's," which noted that he is fluent in 3 languages: English, Spanish, and Igbo.

+In 2026 he was inducted into CSC Academic All-America Hall of Fame.

-Media Career
+Media career

 After retiring from professional football, Acho transitioned into a media career, leveraging his athletic background and academic achievements to become a prominent sports analyst and commentator.

-In 2021, Acho joined ESPN as a college football analyst, contributing to the network’s comprehensive coverage of the sport.
+In 2021, Acho joined ESPN as a college football analyst, contributing to the network's comprehensive coverage of the sport.
 He serves as a lead studio voice on college football Saturdays on ESPN2 and has called select college football matchups.

 Prior to his role at ESPN, Acho co-hosted “Relevant Is Doing a Sports Podcast,” a show focusing on the intersection of faith, pop culture, and sports.